HoraceLuBFA/photo-stitcher/README.md

 For macOS users, the easiest way to use Photo Stitcher is to download the pre-compiled application:

-1. Go to the [**Releases Page**](https://your-repository-url/photo-stitcher/releases) of this project.
+1. Go to the [**Releases page**](https://github.com/HoraceLuBFA/photo-stitcher/releases) for this project.
-    *(Please replace `https://your-repository-url/photo-stitcher/releases` with the actual URL to your project's releases page on GitHub.)*
-2. Download the `PhotoStitcher.app.zip` file (or a similar `.dmg` file if provided).
+2. Download the `PhotoStitcher.zip` file.
-3. Unzip the downloaded file to get `PhotoStitcher.app`.
+3. Unzip it to get `PhotoStitcher.app`.
+Double-click it to run, or copy it to your "Applications" folder.
-4. You may need to right-click `PhotoStitcher.app` and select "Open" the first time if you encounter a security warning.
-Alternatively, you might need to adjust your "Security & Privacy" settings in System Preferences to allow apps from identified developers or "App Store and identified developers".
+4. On the first run, if you encounter a security warning, you might need to right-click the app icon and select "Open".
+Alternatively, you may need to adjust your settings in "System Preferences" under "Security & Privacy" to allow apps downloaded from "App Store and identified developers".
-5. The application should now start.

-If you prefer to run from source, are on a different operating system, or wish to contribute to development, follow the instructions below.

 ### Running from Source